MinhTranITITIU20323/Project-WAD/README.md

 To run it, download included files install Maven, Netbeans/IntelliJ, clean & build.

 T.HUY is the main branch for this project, with master being the back-end pure code branch.
-A lot of code commit doesn't show up because we had issues with building the front-end of the site.
+A lot of code commit doesn't show up because we had issues with building the front-end of the site and merging branches.
 Here's the contribution on the master branch
 ![commit](https://github.com/MinhTranITITIU20323/Project-WAD/assets/91869225/1479beff-02c6-4afd-90ba-71c27cfbb062)